-There is an observed relationship between the depth to axial low-velocity zones imaged at active mid-ocean ridges and spreading rate.
+There is an observed relationship between the depth to axial low-velocity zones imaged at active midocean ridges and spreading rate.
 Recent recognition of an episode of superfast spreading (200-220 mm/yr) on the East Pacific Rise ~11-20 m.y. ago presents an opportunity to drill through the upper oceanic crust into the gabbroic rocks in minimal time.
-Even allowing for significant burial by lavas that have flowed off axis (~300 m), the upper gabbros, thought to be the frozen axial melt lens, are predicted at ~1100-1300 meters below seafloor (mbsf).
+Even allowing for significant burial by lavas that have flowed off axis (~300 m), the upper gabbros, thought to be the frozen axial melt lens, are predicted to occur at ~1100-1300 meters below seafloor (mbsf).

-During Leg 206, we completed the initial phase of a planned two-leg project to drill a complete in situ section of the upper oceanic crust that will eventually extend through the extrusive lavas and sheeted dikes and into gabbros.
-Drilling was conducted at Ocean Drilling Program (ODP) Site 1256 (6.736°N, 91.934°W) on ~15-Ma oceanic lithosphere of the Cocos plate, which was formed by superfast spreading (>200 mm/ yr) at the East Pacific Rise.
-To fully characterize the sedimentary overburden and establish depths for the casing strings, three pilot holes were cored, recovering a nearly complete section of the 250.7 m of sediment overlying basement and penetrating 88.5 m into basement with very good recovery (61.3%).
+Leg 206 completed the initial phase of a planned two-leg project to drill a complete in situ section of the upper oceanic crust that will eventually extend through the extrusive lavas and sheeted dikes and into gabbros.
+Drilling was conducted at Ocean Drilling Program (ODP) Site 1256 (6.736°N, 91.934°W), which resides on ~15-Ma oceanic lithosphere of the Cocos plate that was formed by superfast spreading (>200 mm/yr) at the East Pacific Rise.
+To fully characterize the sedimentary overburden and establish depths for the casing strings, three pilot holes were cored that recovered a nearly complete section of the 250.7 m of sediment overlying basement and penetrated 88.5 m into basement with very good recovery (61.3%).
 The sediments can be subdivided into two main lithologies.
-Unit I (0-40.6 mbsf) is clay rich with a few carbonaterich intervals, whereas Unit II (40.6-250.7 mbsf) is predominantly biogenic carbonate.
+Unit I (0-40.6 mbsf) is clay rich with a few carbonate-rich intervals, whereas Unit II (40.6-250.7 mbsf) is predominantly biogenic carbonate.